svdesai/heading-date-estimation/README.md

 ## Results

-The ROC curves obtained for the SVM classifier after performing cross validation on training dataset are as follows :
+The ROC curves obtained for the SVM classifier after performing cross validation on patches are as follows :